nimiq/validators-api/packages/nimiq-validator-trustscore/README.md

 # Nimiq Validator Score

 The algorithm to compute the Nimiq's Validator Score.
 It is a metric that helps to evaluate the trustworthiness of a validator.
-You can read more about the Algorithm of the Score [here](https://nimiq-validators.pages.dev/scores).
+You can read more about the algorithm in the [Validators API docs](../../README.md#validator-trustscore).

 This package is the implementation of such algorithm.
 Anyone with access to a node should be able to run the same algorithm and get the same result.